kliskatek/senseid-net-sdk/src/Readers/README.md

 }
 ```

-It is possible to get the found reader list of the scanner object at any moment by calling the _GetFoundReaders_ method
+It is possible to get a list containing all found readers at any moment by calling the _GetFoundReaders_ method.

 ```csharp
 var foundReaders = scanner.GetFoundReaders();